Why one week? Why not two or more?

 What happens after class and in the evenings?
 Is there free time?

 Evenings are devoted to author readings by faculty, staff, and participants, leaving time for recreational activities such as swimming, volleyball, basketball, board games, ice cream, etc. Students normally have some writing and reading to do each night as well.
-We go on one excursion to Columbus (past venues have included Columbus Museum of Art and Ohio State University’s Wexner Center for the Arts).
-Transportation is provided by certified safe drivers in Denison vans.
+We go on one excursion to Columbus (usually to the Columbus Museum of Art).
+Transportation is provided by charter bus.

 How closely supervised will students be?